 The educational system of Saudi Arabia has undergone a stunning improvement.
 Nowadays, the system consists of 27 private and 25 public universities, and this number is growing.

-The Saudi government is designating in excess of SR 7 billion for its scholarship program (Custodian of the Two Holy Mosques).
+The Saudi government is designating in excess of SR 7 billion for its scholarship program (Custodian of the Two Holy Mosques) that may also be applied to studying the Behaviorism Theory of Study.
 These scholarships are used to help and support candidates to renowned educational institutions in countries including Britain, the US, Canada, Australia, China, South Korea, India, Malaysia, Germany, Italy, Spain, the Netherlands, New Zealand, France, Japan, and Singapore.

 Under the King Abdullah Scholarship Program, the Saudi Kingdom has subsidized around 18,000 university students in the recent past, and under the same program more than 7,500 students successfully concluded their study programs